 Physical evidence refers to the space in which a customer experiences your service.
 Piggybacking off our previous spa example, the physical evidence for a spa might include the actual location and interior design of the space, the equipment used as part of the service, signage and branding throughout the building, and any tangible products the customer leaves with.

 - Scents, smells, sounds, or other ambient choices

 Despite its name, it’s smart to think through this concept in the digital space as well—how do customers experience your service through an app?
 What about through a website?
 While this might blur into the product (for example, Uber’s product is their app), physical evidence is still a concept that can be applied to the product.

 Okay, So Why Is Marketing Mix Important?

 The four Ps set the foundation—and the three extended Ps help make the structure more relevant to marketers in service industries.
 But why do people care about the marketing mix?

 My best answer: it’s a somewhat elegant framework to think through all the things that affect whether or not people will buy from you.

-As a marketer, you’re probably not thinking about all 4 Ps—or 7 Ps—every day.
+As a marketer, you’re probably not thinking about all of these concepts every day.
 You’re probably not even thinking about half of them (like I said before, I’m convinced most marketers are really thinking about promotion the most).
 That said, when confusion strikes or you’re just trying to reassess who you are, what you do, and why your customers love you, it’s helpful to step back and clarify each of these Ps: